wtlin1228/blog/content/blog/0032-building-a-react-component-library-part-1/index.md

 ## Enable Color Mode with CSS custom properties

-`renderToString` renders a React tree to an HTML string.

-The `styles()` are also rendered to string on the server side.
-And because there is no way to know the user's preference for color mode (except for using session), `styles()` will be rendered with the default color mode such as the light mode.
-This can cause two serious problems:
+The `renderToString` method renders a React tree to HTML string, including the `styles()` that are also rendered to string on the server-side.
+However, as there is no way to know the user's preference for color mode (apart from using a session), styles() are rendered with the default color mode, which is typically the light mode.
+This can result in two significant problems:

-1. the `className`s mismatch during hydration
+1. the mismatching of content during hydration
-1. the flash of wrong styled content (well, only if you think it's serious)
+1. the flash of incorrectly styled content (which may not be critical but can still be problematic)

-Those problems could be solved by leveraging the CSS custom properties and one inline script.
+Fortunately, these issues can be resolved by taking advantage of CSS custom properties and an inline script.

-1. create the global styles like this
+1. Create global styles like this:

    ```ts
    const lightColors = {